Dima-369/macOS-Menu-Countdown/README.md

 ---

-Inspired by https://github.com/kristopherjohnson/MenubarCountdown which I previously liked a lot but I wanted to invoke the countdown from a shell.
+Inspired by https://github.com/kristopherjohnson/MenubarCountdown which I previously used and liked, but I wanted to invoke the countdown from a shell and customize it more.

-Multiple timers also supported (I just launch a new tab in iTerm) and the timer keeps counting once it reaches 00:00:00 which is useful when one misses a countdown and wants to see how much time passed.
+Multiple timers are supported (I just launch a new tab in iTerm) and the timer keeps counting once it reaches 00:00:00 which is useful when one misses a countdown and wants to see how much time passed.

+## Installation

+`go get github.com/Gira-X/macos-menu-countdown`

 ## Usage